 Customer standards within the hospitality industry have risen exponentially over the last few years, which, combined with the advent of an ‘online-review culture’ as a result of websites such as Tripadvisor, means hotels and B&Bs are constantly having to up their game.
-Read our top 10 tips to improve first impressions at your accommodation.

 One of the most important ways to encourage complimentary reviews and repeat custom is to create positive first impressions.
 You’d be surprised at the ways you can achieve this, often before you’ve even welcomed your guests through the door, not to mention how you can impact on your guests’ experience once they’re inside.